Glitch is an algorithmic synthesizer. It creates music with math.

 More advanced instruments:

 fm(freq, mf1, ma1, mf2, ma2, mf3, ma3) is a 3-operator FM synthesizer, mf is operator frequency ratio, ma operator amplification.
-M2 and M1 are sequential, M3 is parallel.
+M2 and M1 are parallel, M3 is sequential to M1.

 hz(note) returns note frequency

-scale(i, mode) returns node at position i in the given scale.
+scale(i, [mode=MAJOR]) returns node at position i in the given scale.

 Example: tri(hz(scale(seq(480,r(5))))) plays random notes from the major scale